Imranmeh/hungry-bird/README.md

 # hungry-bird
-its afood ordering ecommerce website created using react js
+its a food ordering ecommerce website created using react js, typescript